-Nuns and monks helped pregnant woman to give birth to a child.
+Nuns and monks helped a pregnant woman to give birth to a child.
 The basics of the professional nursing were further established in the nineteenth century.
 Florence Nightingale was the first one to set up a professional nursing school.
 Here work was so much successful that it had spread around the word after 1870 to educate young nurses.
-In beginning of the twentieth century the responsibility for nursing education was laid on the hospitals.
+In the beginning of the twentieth century, the responsibility for nursing education was laid on the hospitals.
 Unfortunately, hospitals and doctors saw nurses only as a source of inexpensive labor at that time.
 However, underestimated attitude to nursing is changing with time.
-It gets more and more recognition in the twenty first century.
-For centuries nursing was considered to be a women’s profession but in late years it has become a gender-neutral profession.
+It gets more and more recognition in the twenty-first century.
+For centuries, nursing was considered to be a women’s profession, but in late years it has become a gender-neutral profession.

 What Does it Mean to Be a Nurse?

-Nurses take health care not only of newborns but also of all patients in hospital and at their home.
+Nurses take health care not only of newborns, but also of all patients in hospital and at their home.
 They work together with doctors and patient’s family members to help the patient recover, ensure that the treatment is properly executed and provide the patient with the most comfortable conditions.
-The world wide nursing community’s goal is providing decent education for nurses and maintaining their credentials.
+The worldwide nursing community’s goal is providing decent education for nurses and maintaining their credentials.
 Education involves studying theory, practice and training in hospitals and clinics.
 Nurses are not just doctors’ helpers.
-They do assist physicians but mostly they are independently taking care of patients.
+They do assist physicians, but mostly they are independently taking care of patients.
 Nurses provide patients with proper treatment, keep the record of their medical history and provide emotional support.
 The last one is the hardest part.
 It is not easy to reassure patients, settle down their fears and soften the pain.
 It is extremely important to talk to patients because most of the time in the hospital, they stay without family and friends alongside.
-It is part of nurse’s job to cheer up patients in such moments.
+Furthermore, it is part of a nurse’s job to cheer up patients in such moments.

 Job Risks and Solutions